Subhmm17/Subhmm17/README.md

 # 🌟 Welcome to Shubham Mishra's GitHub Universe! 🌟

 ## 🚀 About Me
 Hey there!
 I'm Shubham Mishra, a cosmic explorer in the realm of code.
-My journey began in the distant galaxy of [Your Hometown], where I discovered my love for technology.
+My journey began in the distant galaxy, where I discovered my love for technology.
 Now, I'm on a mission to create out-of-this-world applications and share my discoveries with the universe.

 - 🌌 **Explorer:** Navigating through JavaScript, React, and Node.js constellations.
 - 🛠 **Builder:** Crafting intricate worlds with elegant code and creative designs.